Dyalog/link/docs/Usage/Installation.md

 !!!Note
 	For Dyalog to automatically update workspace contents in response to changes to files made using external editors or source code management systems, .NET must be installed.

-	The .NET Framework is included with Microsoft windows.
+	The .NET Framework is included with Microsoft Windows.
 For other platforms, .NET can be downloaded from [dotnet.microsoft.com/download](https://dotnet.microsoft.com/download).

-	Link 4.0 has been tested with the .NET Framework and .NET 6.0, and is expected to work with any later version of .NET.
+	Link 4.0 has been tested with the .NET Framework version 4 and .NET versions 6 and 8, and is expected to work with any later version of .NET.

 The instructions on this page only apply if you want to user a different release than that which is distributed with your version of Dyalog APL.